optimizely/nuclear-js/docs/src/docs/01-getting-started.md

 1. Although the example code is written using ES6, this is totally optional.
 NuclearJS fully supports ES5 out of the box.

-2. Nuclear stores work best when using ImmutableJS data structures.
+2. NuclearJS stores work best when using ImmutableJS data structures.
 You will see `toImmutable` quite often, this is simply sugar to convert plain JavaScript arrays into [`Immutable.List`](https://facebook.github.io/immutable-js/docs/#/List) and objects to
 [`Immutable.Map`](https://facebook.github.io/immutable-js/docs/#/Map).
 The use of `toImmutable` is optional, you are free to use any ImmutableJS data structure with no penalty.